List of Die Hard characters: Holly Gennaro McClane

 Holly McClane is John McClane's wife.
 Over the course of the series, their relationship becomes increasingly strained.
 They have two children together, John ("Jack") and Lucy.
 Holly is portrayed by actress Bonnie Bedelia in the first two films, Die Hard and Die Hard 2.

 In Die Hard, Holly has recently moved to Los Angeles with Jack and Lucy to pursue a new career opportunity with Nakatomi Corporation.
 She is estranged from McClane, who decides to remain in New York City with the hope that Holly would return home.

 In Die Hard 2, Holly and John appear to be on the path to reconciliation, although their relationship is far from perfect.
 Her role is significantly diminished from that of the first film.

-Although Holly does not appear in Die Hard with a Vengeance, she is mentioned in conversation.
+Although Holly does not appear in Die Hard with a Vengeance, she is mentioned in dialogue.
 McClane makes an attempt to telephone her, and her voice is heard briefly on the phone.
 She still resides in Los Angeles and is still married to McClane.

 In Live Free or Die Hard, cyber-terrorist Thomas Gabriel notes that McClane and Holly are now divorced.

 In A Good Day to Die Hard, she is mentioned by John when John and Jack are on their mission.